panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 ## 4. Conclusion

-I like `jotai` for its minimalistic but flexible way to manage a simple global state.
+I like `Jotai` for its minimalistic but flexible way to manage a simple global state.

 To create a global state variable you need 2 steps: